Martin Gabel: Personal life

-Gabel married Arlene Francis in a private wedding at the private chambers of Judge Alexander MacLeod in his courthouse in Paterson, New Jersey on the morning of May 14, 1946.
+Gabel married Arlene Francis in a private wedding at the private chambers of Judge Alexander MacLeod in his courthouse in Paterson, New Jersey, on the morning of May 14, 1946.
 The pair were joined by Louis Calhern and James M. Cannon.
-They had a son named Peter.
+They had a son named Peter, who was an editor for Tikkun Magazine.

 Death

 Gabel suffered from cancer and by May 1986 had been paralyzed.
 On May 22, 1986, Gabel suffered a heart attack at his Park Avenue apartment in Manhattan.
 He was brought to New York Hospital-Cornell Medical Center, where he was pronounced dead at the age of 74.
 Francis was beside him when he died.